 With a TE fistula, the connection between the esophagus and trachea is closed in surgery.

-What are the complications of a TE fistula or esophageal atresia?
+What are possible complications of a TE fistula or esophageal atresia?

 When a baby with a TE fistula swallows, liquid can pass through the connection between the esophagus and trachea.
 This can cause liquid to get into your baby's lungs.
 This can lead to pneumonia and other problems.

-With esophageal atresia, the esophagus is in 2 parts.
+With esophageal atresia, the esophagus is in two parts.
 Liquid that your baby swallows doesn’t pass normally through the esophagus and reach the stomach.
 Your baby can't digest milk or other fluids.